High hedges - neighbour disputes

 Advice on how to solve neighbour disputes about hedges, how to make a formal complaint and when you can trim neighbouring trees or hedges.

-Hedges can provide screening for both privacy and security, and an important habitat for wildlife.
+Hedges can provide screening for both privacy and security, and are an important habitat for wildlife.
 However, they can cause problems, especially if neglected or allowed to grow unchecked.

 The government has introduced legislation in order to tackle the problems they can cause.